Make the Email Trigger Visible

 Not Triggered: this means that the email was not send.
 This is generally not due to an error but usually because the email trigger didn't meet the proper criteria to send, for example, there was a filter on it that said to only send on record updates and if the Date field changed.

 Email Sent: this means that the Email successfully left Apricot.
 This isn't the end of the emails journey through the web though!
 It next reaches SendGrid, Apricot's official email relay service.
 SendGrid will then send it via standard email protocol.
 It's possible that the email was blocked or bounced after SendGrid attempted to send it (this is not an Apricot error).
-For more information on SendGrid please visit the Email Trigger's main article and scroll down to the Email Trigger Tips and Tricks section
+You can read more about SendGrid at the bottom of this article.

 Email Failed: this means that the email trigger was supposed to send the email (all criteria was met) but there was an error and it didn't even make it out of Apricot.
 You may click the error message to see additional details which may provide a hint as to why it failed.
 If it doesn't provide a hint to the failure please contact the Ongoing Support Team for further assistance.
 Please provide the URL to the record in question when doing so.